cph-cachet/carp.sensing-flutter/apps/carp_mobile_sensing_app/README.md

 This class also illustrates how the app can be run both in a "local" deployment mode and in different "CAWS" modes.
 Depending on the deployment mode (local or using CAWS), deployment is initialized using the [`SmartphoneDeploymentService`](https://pub.dev/documentation/carp_mobile_sensing/latest/runtime/SmartphoneDeploymentService-class.html) or the [`CarpDeploymentService`](https://pub.dev/documentation/carp_webservices/latest/carp_services/CarpDeploymentService-class.html), respectively.

 In the case a local deployment is used, a protocol is fetched from the `LocalStudyProtocolManager`, which is then added to the local `SmartphoneDeploymentService`.
-In the case a CAWS deployment is used, the study deployment configuration will be fetched from the `CarpDeploymentService` based on the `studyDeploymentId` fetched from an invitation (this invitation is fetched as part of the `init` method of the main `App` class).
+In the case a CAWS deployment is used, the study deployment configuration will be fetched from the `CarpDeploymentService` based on the `study`, which again is part of an `invitation` (this invitation is fetched as part of the `init` method of the main `App` class).

 Once, the right deployment service is configured, the `SmartPhoneClientManager` singleton is configured and the study is added (based on the deployment id and the role name of the phone) and deployed.
 When deployed, the runtime (`SmartphoneDeploymentController`) is configured and sampling can now be started or stopped.
 This part of `Sensing` is shown below: